DataBiosphere/data-portal/content/releases/2020-mar/replicating-the-hca-dcp-release-analysis.md

 ![image](_images/02_new_workspace_info.png)

 #### 4. Upload your loom file to the workspace google bucket
-Each Terra workspace you create comes with its own google bucket.\
+Each Terra workspace you create comes with its own google bucket.
-   *  4.1 Go to the Data tab
+4.1 Go to the Data tab
-   *  4.2 In the “Other Data” section, select the Files option
+4.2 In the “Other Data” section, select the Files option
 ![image](_images/03_other_files_section.png)
-   *  4.3 Click the plus icon to upload the loom file to workspace google bucket.
+4.2 Click the plus icon to upload the loom file to workspace google bucket.
 If you are already familiar with Terra and cloud computing, you can also transfer files using gsutils (see description [here](https://support.terra.bio/hc/en-us/articles/360024056512))

 ## Uploading Cumulus workflow to Terra workspace